 Joe is committed to making Everett and Greater Snohomish County a place for businesses and residents to thrive.

-David Pedack is Vice President, Trading and Analytics at StoneX Commodity Solutions - currently holding the Chartered Financial Analyst® designation.
+David Pedack is Senior Vice President, Trading and Analytics at StoneX Commodity Solutions - currently holding the Chartered Financial Analyst® designation.
 His primary focus and responsibility is co-managing StoneX’s hedge desk - which trades commodity futures, swaps, and options.
 For the previous 15 years, David worked as a Portfolio Manager at Russell Investments where he garnered an understanding of portfolio management coupled with a wealth of first-hand experience in the trading aspects and nuances of complex financial derivatives, including options, futures, swaps and forwards.

 Born and raised in Snohomish, David is a proud native Washingtonian.
 He graduated with honors from Pacific Lutheran University in Tacoma with degrees in Mathematics and Physics.